This post may contain affiliate links. Please read our disclosure policy.

 • Add flour and stir, cooking for about 1 minute.

 • Whisk in broth slowly, then wine.
+Use a wooden spoon scrape the brown bits from the bottom of the pot.

 • Add herbs and bay leaves and bring to a simmer, about 3 minutes.